Tyne and Wear Cycle Routes

 |Sunderland to Morpeth||37 miles (60 km)||This ride follows National Cycle routes 1 and 155 through Tyne and Wear and into Northumberland.
 You start in Sunderland and head north along the coast to South Shields where you can catch the South Shields Ferry across the harbour.
 You then continue along the coast through Tynemouth, Whitley Bay and Blyth.
 Near Newbiggin-By-the-Sea you turn inland along National Cycle route 155 passing through Queen Elizabeth Country park and Ashington before finishing by crossing the River Wansbeck at Morpeth.|

 This is an interesting, largely coastal route with several off road sections making for a worthwhile ride.
+Highlights include the splendid cliffs and coastal scenery at Souter Lighthouse and Whitburn Coastal Park near South Shields.

 |Tyne Riverside Country Park||2 miles (3 km)||This park follows the River Tyne for four miles through 200 acres of meadows, chalk grassland, woodland and river bank.
 The park is great for both walkers and cyclists with the Hadrian's cycleway running along the riverside.
 Hadrian's Wall Path also runs through the park so there is scope for continuing your walk along this path.|